Free Walking Tour Berlin

 The Cold War Context

-The Berlin Wall was a tangible manifestation of the ideological and geopolitical tensions during the Cold War.
-After World War II, Germany was divided into four occupation zones under Soviet, American, British, and French control.
-This division extended to Berlin, the capital, located deep within the Soviet zone but administered by all four occupying powers.
-While the occupation aimed to restore stability and rebuild Germany, ideological conflicts and territorial disputes ultimately led to a divided nation.
+The concrete structure of the Berlin Wall was symbolic of the conflict of ideas as well as interests during the Cold War period.
+York immediately after World War II Germany was divided into four occupation zones of the Soviet, American, British, and French.
+This division was carried out to the extreme in Berlin, the capital, which was physically situated well within the Soviet zone but actually governed by all four powers.
+Although the occupation was supposed to stabilise and reconstruct Germany the ideological rivalry and territorial issues led to a divided nation.

-The Cold War intensified these ideological differences between the Soviet Union and the Western powers, particularly the United States.
-The Soviet Union embraced socialism and communism, while the United States championed capitalism and democracy.
-These opposing systems clashed, particularly in Berlin, which became a microcosm of the competing ideologies.
+The Cold War deepened these kinds of ideas laid down between the Soviet Union and the west, specifically America.
+The Soviet Union preferred socialism and communism; the United States preferred capitalisms and democracy.
+These two systems worked in contradiction, or rather supplied each other, and Berlin became a symbol of such an opposition.

 Securing Ideological Hegemony